chiefBiiko/scratch/README.md

             + exports: `class ChatBot`
             + responsible for user interaction
             + a chatbot is always bound to one particular websocket

-## Training a chatbot

-Define mappings in `boot-brain.js`.
-That is it.

-## Demo

-Just start both servers from a terminal:

-`node httpserver --commander`

-`node wsserver --consumer`

-And hit `localhost:50000` with a browser.

 ## Outlook